confluentinc/ksql/docs/capacity-planning.rst

 KSQL creates the following types of topics on your KSQL cluster:

+-The changelog topics for backing up the state store.
+Each state store adds one topic in Kafka.
+-The repartition topics for aggregations and joins.

 **Output Topics**

 Every query started by a ``CREATE STREAM AS SELECT`` or ``CREATE TABLE AS SELECT`` statement writes its results to an output topic.
 The created topic is configured with the following properties: